 Surgery may also be necessary if the antibiotics are not working or if the infection is fungal.
-Anti-fungal medications are not always effective for infections in the heart.
+Antifungal medications are not always effective for infections in the heart.

 If left untreated, this condition will be fatal.
-However, most individuals are able to recover with antibiotic treatment.
+However, most people are able to recover with antibiotic treatment.
 The chance of recovery depends on factors including your age and the cause of your infection.
 In addition, patients who get early treatment have a better chance of making a full recovery.